The adoption process

 The completed assessment report and a recommendation from your assessor is then forwarded to the relevant Program Manager, who will determine your suitability to adopt.

-If approved, your names will be entered on the FACS Register of approved adoptive parents.
+If approved, your names will be entered on the DCJ Register of approved adoptive parents.

 If your application is not approved, you will be informed of this decision and the reasons for it.
 The decision is a ‘reviewable decision’ under the Adoption Act 2000.
 You will be advised of the procedures to have the decision reviewed.